ansible/ansible/docsite/rst/glossary.rst

     Executor
-        A core software component of Ansible that is the power behind :command:`/usr/bin/ansible` directly -- and corresponds to the invocation of each task in a :term:`playbook`.
+        A core software component of Ansible that is the power behind :command:`/usr/bin/ansible` directly -- and corresponds to the invocation of each task in a :term:`playbook <playbooks>`.
 The Executor is something Ansible developers may talk about, but it's not really user land vocabulary.

     Facts
         Facts are simply things that are discovered about remote nodes.
 While they can be used in :term:`playbooks` and templates just like variables, facts are things that are inferred, rather than set.
-Facts are automatically discovered by Ansible when running plays by executing the internal :ref:`setup_module` on the remote nodes.
+Facts are automatically discovered by Ansible when running plays by executing the internal :ref:`setup module <setup>` on the remote nodes.
 You never have to call the setup module explicitly, it just runs, but it can be disabled to save time if it is not needed or you can tell ansible to collect only a subset of the full facts via the